-Third, a more tailored order would use a simpler and unified definition of a "gathering".
-The new order does not clearly define or distinguish between the two types of restricted gathering: "organized public gathering" and "social gathering".
+"organized public gathering" and "social gathering".
 The contours of "social gathering" are clear because the term has a general definition, examples, and exceptions in clauses 7 - 8.
 However, it is not clear what a "public organized gathering" is - only examples are provided in clause 6, and this type of gathering is neither defined nor subject to any exceptions.
 Could behavior that is excepted from the prohibition in clause 7, such as multiple persons driving in a vehicle (clause 8g), be caught under the separate prohibition on "organized public gatherings" in clause 5 since it has no exceptions?
-There is an solution: since both types of gathering must in any case be comprised of no more than five persons, they could be combined under one prohibition on a single type of gathering that is clearly defined by a general definition, examples, and exceptions.
+There is a solution: since both types of gathering must in any case be comprised of no more than five persons, they could be combined under one prohibition on a single type of gathering that is clearly defined by a general definition, examples, and exceptions.